IHE/ITI.MHD/input/pagecontent/32_fhir_maps.md

 | sourcePatientInfo     | sourcePatientInfo.reference   | extension ([sourcePatient](https://hl7.org/fhir/extensions/StructureDefinition-documentreference-sourcepatient.html))         |
 | sourcePatientId       | sourcePatientInfo.identifier  | extension ([sourcePatient](https://hl7.org/fhir/extensions/StructureDefinition-documentreference-sourcepatient.html))         |
 {: .grid}

+Note: referenceIdList *type: as encoded in CXi format, is an indication of the type of identifier, see [IHE ITI Volume 3 Table 4.2.3.1.7.2: Data Types](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.1.7).
+Based on that type (CXi.5), the mapping is specific.
+Where no specific mapping is available the extension for [IHE-ReferenceId](StructureDefinition-ihe-ReferenceId.html) is used.

 Note: FHIR contains an informative mapping that is intended to be equivalent and can be found at [FHIR documentReference XDS mapping]({{site.data.fhir.path}}documentreference-mappings.html#xds).
 For the purposes of IHE MHD conformance the mapping documented here (in IHE) are normative.